adamkozak/ADA2017-project/Project/README.md

 very big (more than 140 million reviews in total, of which a significant portion are book reviews) so we will use [Apache™ Hadoop®](http://hadoop.apache.org/), [Apache Spark™](https://spark.apache.org/) (or similar) to handle it on the computing cluster.
 The data is in JSON format so it should be easy to handle (not strict JSON but can be read with Python).
-Nothing is said about where the reviews come from.
+Nothing is said about which country the reviews come from.
 This is important information for analysis, so in the absence of exact information we will assume that the data is from Amazon in the United States (since it is hosted on the University of California San Diego website, the data includes reviews from the 1990’s, and it is not stated otherwise in the data description).
 In any case,